SwissDataScienceCenter/renku/docs/how-to-guides/admin/gitlab.rst

 #.
 If you have a value set at ``global.gitlab.urlPrefix`` change it from ``/gitlab`` to ``/``
 #.
 Set ``gitlab.enabled`` to ``false``.
 #.
 Re-install the Renku Helm chart with the newly modified values.

-Troubleshooting
-^^^^^^^^^^^^^^^

-It is possible there will be some issues post-upgrade.

-If you can sign in normally to GitLab using a Keycloak account, but Renku still shows the ``RenkuLab is down`` message, try deploying a Renku instance with a newly generated values file to a different namespace and see if the issue persists.
-If the new Renku instance is able to launch correctly, there is probably an issue with your Renku configuration, in particular the connection to GitLab.